You can access the complete ORALL Handbook here.

 Special meetings of the Association may be called by the President or a majority of the Executive Board with or without a meeting.
-The time and place of such special meeting shall be fixed by the President, who shall provide reasonable notice of such meeting to each member oF the Association.
+The time and place of such special meeting shall be fixed by the President, who shall provide reasonable notice of such meeting to each member of the Association.

 Section 3.
 Quorum.

-Fifteen or more persons present at any Annual or special meeting who are active members of the Association, either by individual or life membership, shall constitute a quorum for the transaction of business of such meeting.
+Fifteen or more persons present at any Annual or special meeting who are active members of the Association, either by individual or life membership, shall constitute a quorum for the transaction of the business of such meeting.

 BYLAW VI – VOTING